mariemelendez88/WebResponsive_HTML_CSS-freecodecamp/README.md

 For this project, you will build a technical documentation page to serve as instruction or reference for a topic.

-### P15_CSSVariables-CitySkyline - Learn CSS Variables by Building a City Skyline, Completed
+### P15_CSSVariables-CitySkyline - Learn CSS Variables by Building a City Skyline
 CSS variables help you organize your styles and reuse them.

 In this course, you'll build a city skyline.
 You'll learn how to configure CSS variables so you can reuse them whenever you want.

-### P16_CSSGrid-Magazine - Learn CSS Grid by Building a Magazine, Completed
+### P16_CSSGrid-Magazine - Learn CSS Grid by Building a Magazine
 CSS Grid gives you control over the rows and columns of your webpage design.

 In this course, you'll build a magazine article.
 You'll learn how to use CSS Grid, including concepts like grid rows and grid columns.